 “… That he looked down from his holy height; from heaven the LORD looked at the earth, to hear the groans of the prisoners, to set free those who were doomed to die,”

-It is Jesus!
-This is the recording!
-Because in Jesus we see God’s hearing and responding to the groans of the prisoners of sin and death.
+The recording – It is Jesus!
+In Jesus we see God’s hearing and responding to the groans of the prisoners (prisoners to sin and death).

-In Jesus we who are doomed to die, the curse of sin heavy upon us – In Jesus we are saved!
-Set free!
-FREEDOM FROM SIN!
+In Jesus we who are doomed to die, the curse of sin heavy upon us – In Jesus we are saved, set free!